winedarksea/AutoTS/extended_tutorial.md

 (install Visual Studio if on Windows)

-If you have an Nvidia GPU, download NVIDIA CUDA (10.1 is currently supported by all of mxnet, Tensorflow, and Pytorch) and CuDNN.
+If you have an Nvidia GPU, download NVIDIA CUDA and CuDNN.
 MKL is included with `anaconda`.
 ```
 conda create -n timeseries python=3.6